 10. Gestational Diabetes

 It is very important to keep a check on placental health throughout the pregnancy for healthy foetal development.
-Normally, there are no complications with placenta, and pregnancy is a smooth sail.
-But in a few cases, placenta problems pregnancy may arise due to a number of reasons.
+Normally, there are no complications with placenta, but in a few cases, placental problems may arise due to a number of reasons in pregnancy.
 The complication can be a cause of serious concern for both mother and baby.

 1. Placenta Previa or Low-Lying Placenta